Anesiadis-Th/ClearBank/README.md

 In order to trasnsfer money simply enter the username of the account ( **ta** or **js**) and the amount.
 To close the account enter the username and the pin.

+# Usage
+A live web page of this project can be found [here](https://anesiadis-th.github.io/ClearBank/).